 A. Trapping is specifically mandated by Federal statutory law within the Gauley River National Recreation Area (GARI) and the Bluestone National Scenic River (BLUE).

-B. Trapping in prohibited within the New River Gorge National River (NERI).
+B. Trapping in prohibited within the New River Gorge National Park and Preserve (NERI).

 (b)(4) Hunting and trapping regulations

 A. As appropriate to the National Park Service unit, hunting and trapping shall be in accordance with Federal regulations and adopted West Virginia State law.

 Justification: NERI, GARI and BLUE are all located within the State of West Virginia.